 Symptoms of a facial fracture

 Symptoms vary depending on location and severity, but generally include instant pain, swelling and bruising usually appears.
-Cuts may be present, especially when the injured was caused by a sharper item.
+Cuts may be present, especially when the injury was caused by a sharper item.
 One side of the face may appear deformed compared to the other side.
-There may be bleeding from the nose or eyes and a straw colored or pale fluid from the eyes, ears or nose.
+There may be bleeding from the nose or eyes and a straw-colored or pale fluid from the eyes, ears or nose.

 Facial fractures occur as a result of a direct impact.
 This may happen in sports such as rugby where a knee or elbow may impact on the face, hockey or cricket where a hard ball may hit the face, or as a result of a road traffic accident.

 The zygomatic bones form the cheekbones and the lower part of the eye socket.
 This fracture most often occurs after a fist or a ball has hit the cheekbone.
 Complications usually involve the eye, such as a sunken eye, altered vision or reduced sensation around the eye.

 Treatment may be surgical to reduce displaced bones and surgically fix unstable fractures.

 A maxillary fracture is a break in the upper jaw bone, which includes the nose.
 These fractures may be accompanied by obstruction of the airways, swelling of the soft palate and disturbances of the eye socket.